 You can find all types of jobs posted on this platform, but if you’re thinking about pursuing a freelance career as a data engineer or a data analyst, Upwork can prove to be a valuable resource (click here if you need help with your résumé).
 It can also be an excellent place to gain some much-needed industry experience.
 As the platform is global, you can bet that it’s updated throughout the day.

 USAJOBS is the U.S. government’s official employment site.
 It helps job seekers connect with government jobs located all over the world.
 In fact, it’s a central location to find job openings within hundreds of federal agencies and organizations.

 You can search for jobs based on keywords and locations and sort them by relevance (like agency, department, salary, etc.).
 There are all types of jobs listed on this website, including data science vacancies.
 So it can be an excellent resource to help data professionals find opportunities to serve their country.

 ZipRecruiter began in 2010 as a tool to help small businesses distribute job postings cost-effectively.
 Since then, the platform has grown into a thriving marketplace for professionals living in the U.S. and U.K.

+Data science is driving a revolution in the technology area.
+As a result, there is an increasing demand for data scientists and machine learning experts.
 If you visit one or more of the job sites discussed in this post, you will notice that industry-specific platforms have one thing in common.
 All these websites have a basic look and feel.
 This shouldn’t be a cause for concern as the focus is on the job posts (not design).
-While they may look outdated, these sites are up to date and bursting with exciting data science jobs.
+While they may look outdated, these sites are up-to-date and bursting with exciting data science jobs.